vade/FFMPEGMediaExtension/README.md

 `make -j$(sysctl -n hw.ncpu)`

-This will build you the statically linked libAVFormat.a and libAVCodec.a libr
+This will build you the statically linked libAVFormat.a and libAVCodec.a libries

 Todo: